-On January 1, 2021, Congress enacted the Corporate Transparency Act (the "CTA" or the "Act") as part of the greater National Defense Authorization Act for Fiscal Year 2021.
-The CTA requires certain domestic and foreign companies to disclose beneficial ownership information to the U.S. Department of Treasury's Financial Crimes Enforcement Network ("FinCEN") and establishes information sharing obligations on private businesses (and others) designed to help fight the misuse of corporate structures that facilitate various criminal enterprises, such as money laundering, terrorism, tax fraud, human and drug trafficking and other financial-related criminal acts that are harmful to the national security interests.
-The CTA will become effective after the Secretary of the Treasury issues regulations implementing the CTA's requirements, for which the CTA sets an issue date of no later than January 1, 2022.
+The CTA requires certain domestic and foreign companies to disclose beneficial ownership information to FinCEN and establishes information sharing obligations on private businesses (and others) designed to help fight the misuse of corporate structures that facilitate various criminal enterprises, such as money laundering, terrorism, tax fraud, human and drug trafficking and other financial-related criminal acts that are harmful to the national security interests.
+The CTA will become effective after the Secretary of the Treasury issues regulations implementing the CTA's requirements; however, a timetable for accomplishing these steps has not been published.